 There are times in which an introduction to other investors is applicable.

-For instance, if you are too early or too late for the stage we invest.
-Maybe I know angels, accelerators or growth firms that can be helpful — often we make these intros.
+For instance, if you are too early or too late for the stage we invest in.
+Maybe I know angels, accelerators, or growth firms that can be helpful — often we make these intros.

 Another situation is when you are in a market that we don't make investments, but we happened to have met, such as energy or satellites

 I am a voracious reader.
 For me, it is extremely important to read at least for 45 minutes every day.
 The days I read are better than the ones I don't.